ponedo/splitnn-emulator/README.md

     ```bash
     cd /path/to/repository
     source tstenv/bin/activate
-    cd driver
+    cd coordinator
     python -u batch_test.py > batch_test_log
     ```
-    Results will be placed at the directory "driver/raw_results/result-XX-servers", in which VN construction/destruction time will be shown in setup_log.txt/clean_log.txt with "Operation time" entry.
+    Results will be placed at the directory "coordinator/raw_results/result-XX-servers", in which VN construction/destruction time will be shown in setup_log.txt/clean_log.txt with "Operation time" entry.

 ### Measuring platform-specific parameters